rbnhd/about/docs/README.md

 # About me
 DevOps Engineer  with experience of end-to-end DevOps lifecycle; Cloud Architecting; & Backend Development.
-I love creating Scalable, Reliable & Highly available solutions as well as writing automation scripts/modules & backend integrations.
+I love creating Scalable, Reliable & Highly available solutions as well as writing automation scripts/modules & Cloud-backend integrations.
 Multi-cloud certified with a demonstrated ability to quickly adapt to new technologies, continually learning to be better than yesterday.

 # Skills